Usability is a Key Piece of Your Website Success

 Usability is designed to allow your users and visitors to find what they need and to take the desired action.

-But one thing that can’t be skimped on and will surely cause people to turn up their nose at your website – usability.
-Usability is defined as “the degree to which something is able or fit to be used”.
+But one thing that can’t be skimped on and will surely cause people to turn up their noses at your website – is usability.
+Usability is defined as “the degree to which something is able or fit to be used.”

-Website usability is a term used to describe “user experience” and refers to the ease of access and/or use of a website.
+Website usability is a term used to describe “user experience” and refers to a website’s ease of access and/or use.

-Usability also includes accessibility which is the most overlooked part of usability because many people don’t think this part applies to them or their business.
-According to CDC 26% (or 1 in 4), adults in the US have some type of disability.
+Usability also includes accessibility which is the most overlooked part of usability because many people don’t think this part applies to them or their businesses.
+According to CDC, 26% (or 1 in 4) of adults in the US have some type of disability.
 That’s a lot of people who could be visiting and using your website.

-Couple that with our impatience, if you’re not factoring in usability to your website design and ongoing maintenance you can be losing out on some serious business.
+Couple that with our impatience, and if you’re not factoring in usability to your website design and ongoing maintenance, you can lose out on some serious business.

 What should you factor in for your website to be meaningful and provide a valuable user experience?

-• Usable: Site must be easy to use
+- Usable: The site must be easy to use

 Website Speed and Performance